Feed Formulation (Doing it yourself) Business Plans

 Usually not known that the feed is contaminated

-commercially-processed feeds are less likely to have these toxins
+commercially-processed feeds are less likely to have

-screened against international transport and by feed manufacturers by law
+screened against international transport and by feed

 must contain less than 20 ppb